yomimono/stitchcraft/README.md

 * sensible names or possibly subcommands
 * prettier PDFs, including an optional "how to cross-stitch" page
 * nicer installation and versioning story
-* run a mile or two on the version treadmill

 # Anti-features / out-of-scope stuff